-In April of 2017, the FXCintel team spoke with Bill Barhydt, the CEO of Abra.
-Of the many topics covered with Bill, one critical topic we discussed was blockchain and bitcoin and the impact it may have on the international payments world.
+In April of 2017, the FXC Intelligence team spoke with Bill Barhydt, the CEO of Abra.
+Of the many topics covered with Bill, one critical topic we discussed was blockchain and Bitcoin and the impact it may have on the international payments world.

-The potential surrounding blockchain for the international payments industry is already being recognized by many.
+The potential surrounding blockchain for the international payments industry is already being recognised by many.
 In both South Korea and Vietnam, government leaders have begun to propose legislation to more easily enable transactions via blockchain.
 Japan is also seeing a large uptick in blockchain transactions, specifically with bitcoin.
-In turn, this has made the crypto currency quite valuable and many see great potential for blockchains in the future of international payments.
+In turn, this has made the cryptocurrency quite valuable and many see great potential for blockchains in the future of international payments.

-One complication that is sure to arise for the many companies embracing block chain is international money transfer regulations.
-With Bitcoin, in particular, it is notoriously challenging to locate users, making it a prime currencies for those dealing in illegal transactions.
-It is possible that this will limit the adoption of bitcoin by some financial companies, even if bitcoin does seem to provide a fast and easy international payments system for its users.
+One complication that is sure to arise for the many companies embracing blockchain is international money transfer regulations.
+With bitcoin in particular, it is notoriously challenging to locate users, making it a prime currency for those dealing in illegal transactions.
+It is possible that this will limit the adoption of Bitcoin by some financial companies, even if it does seem to provide a fast and easy international payments system for its users.

 Bitcoins are stored in a Bitcoin wallet, which holds and secures an individual’s private keys.
 These are the unique pieces of data containing cryptographic signatures that verify bitcoin transactions and allow the owner to spend them.
 Bitcoin is a tradable currency and bitcoin to USD is the most common Bitcoin exchange.
 Individuals are able to transfer Bitcoins to one another using mobile apps or through their computers, very similar to other digital payments services.